The Ian Potter Foundation Children’s Garden

 *Mondays, Tuesdays in term time – booked schools use only

 Each year the Children’s Garden takes a break in winter for regular maintenance and restoration for eight weeks following the end of July school holidays.
+Please check with the Visitor Centre for exact dates.

 - Spring, Summer, Autumn